-The top 7 things a marketer needs to know about their customers
+7 things a marketer should know about customers

 How to get the most important information about your customers to improve the performance of your campaigns.